tesla809/BuildersETH/blog/2023-02-07-account-abstraction-ideas.md

 - Innovations on vaults for safe storage: Deadman switches, account vaults for short-term assets to trade, and long-term assets to hold with different permissions.
 For example, add customizable default locks like a 1-week minimum lock for long-term assets to prevent stealing.

-- Multi-address model wallets: easily generate and manage a new account address for each new application using account abstraction.
+- Multi-address model wallets: easily generate and manage a new account address for each new application using Account Abstraction.

 ### Improve Onboarding

-You can improve **onboarding using account abstractions and Paymasters** via:
+You can improve **onboarding using Account Abstractions and Paymasters** via:

 - paying the gas fees for users with Paymasters.